-January 23: The Third Sunday after the Epiphany
+January 30: The Fourth Sunday after the Epiphany

 In fulfilling the words from Isaiah, Jesus assures those who are oppressed that God is on their side and that they will be set free.
 Also in pronouncing that he is the fulfillment of of these words from Isaiah, Jesus sets the agenda for his church — his ministers and body in the world today…There is legislation pending in our own legislature that would make a huge difference in remedying mass incarceration — and there’s still work to go.